This blog post is all about my Copthorne Hotel Dubai review.

 - The Best Authentic Restaurants To Dine At In Dubai, UAE

-To see a tour of our hotel suite, you can find it at the start of my Dubai vlog below:
+To see a tour of our hotel suite, you can find it at the start of my Dubai YouTube vlog below:

 As we were now well underway in our backpacking trip, we tried to stick to a backpacking budget as best we could while in somewhere like Dubai.